-Avid fans of photographic art know these pictorial clans well and, after a while, many must come to feel - like I do - as though they're seeing endless variants that pass around what amount to essentially the same underlying memes as to where the thrill of beauty is to be found.
-Creatively speaking, each instantiation of the archetypal clan idea presents a momentarily interesting new face, but it's the same recognizable hero of a thousand faces, and it's humming the hero's warmly familiar tune.
-With every new clan image, the less unexpected and less beguiling that tune becomes.
+Avid fans of photographic art know these pictorial clans well and, after a while, many must come to feel - like I do - as though they're seeing endless variants that pass around what amount to essentially the same underlying memes as to where the thrill of beauty can be found.
+Creatively speaking, each instantiation of the archetypal clan idea presents a momentarily interesting new face, but it's the same recognizable hero of a thousand faces, and it is humming the hero's warmly familiar tune.
+With every new beauty-clan image one sees, the less unexpected and less beguiling that tune becomes.

 One observes, in any case, that powerful fine art images require none of these readymade sirens to succeed.
 Novel experiences of beauty come not so much from the qualities of the object being photographed as from fresh invention by the photographer.
 Only when what stands behind the camera has more going on than what stands in front of it, is original art even a possibility.
 No wonder so much decorous photography in the leading genres feels, to me at least, tired at heart.

-What's more, their artwork did not generally trouble itself with layered substrates of intellectual argumentation, nor did it ordinarily depend, for impact, upon a creation backstory or complex interpretations as to what, under the surface, the painting was "really about."
-Instead, the meanings of their images usually pertained simply to the sheer physicality of the objects before them and to the beauty of their canvases as executed.
+What's more, the artwork of these titans did not generally trouble itself with layered substrates of intellectual argumentation, nor did it ordinarily depend, for impact, upon a creation backstory or complex interpretations as to what, under the surface, the painting was "really about."
+Instead, the meanings of their images usually pertained simply to the sheer physicality of the objects before them, whether real or imagined, and to the beauty of their canvases as executed.

-the New Vision aesthetic.
 The same was true for leading modernist photographers of the 20th century – Stieglitz, Abbott, Weston, Maholy-Nagy, Evans, Adams, Drtikol, Rodchenko, Kertesz, Man Ray, Brandt, others.
 These pioneers put aside the all-too-easy literalism of the camera as a device for recording the familiar appeals of objects.
-They likewise put aside the derivative Pictorialism - that collective effort to give photos the romantic elegance and gravitas of traditional paintings - that had defined photographic beauty in the late 19th century.
+They likewise put aside the derivative Pictorialism - that collective effort to give photos the romantic elegance and gravitas of traditional paintings - that had epitomized photographic beauty in the late 19th century.

 As guiding artistic ambitions go, this strikes me as a worthy one, so I have sought to make it my own, as well.
 The enterprise before me, then, is not about shooting yet more pleasing images of the usual kinds of loveliness (toward which, I'll admit, I have developed a mild allergy).

-As regards the pursuit of beauty, the photo art community seems to have sorted itself into two, diffuse, mutually wary cohorts.
-To offer an over-simplication for purposes of this discussion, we could group them very roughly as either Photo-Traditionalists or Photo-Conceptualists, depending prinicipally upon whether or not the pursuit of striking beauty is central to the art they make.
+Indeed, the photo art community seems to have sorted itself into two diffuse, mutually wary cohorts.
+Though an over-simplication for purposes of discussion, one might group the field's practitioners, in roughest terms, as either Photo-Traditionalists or Photo-Conceptualists, depending prinicipally upon whether or not the pursuit of striking beauty is central to the art they make.

-On one side, we find a legion of earnest photographers bringing lovely technical finesse to the memorialization on paper of gorgeous objects in all the standard categories of gorgeousness, churning out pleasing images that still sell briskly but whose sensibility would not be far out of place in the late 19th century.
+On one side, we find a legion of earnest photographers bringing lovely technical finesse to the memorialization on paper of gorgeous objects in all the standard categories of gorgeousness.
+Traditionalists churn out pleasing images that still sell briskly, but whose sensibility would not be far out of place in the late 19th century.
 More on the charms and drawbacks of Traditionalist output, in a moment.

-On the other side, we have a rising movement of Photo-Conceptual experimentalists who've tired of old-school photo art conventions.
-For many of them, capturing visual beauty is no longer a guiding priority, since their images derive their power chiefly from the psychological impact of their subjects and from the intellectual novelty of the ideas they express.
+On the other side, we have a long-ascendant movement of Photo-Conceptual experimentalists who've tired of old-school photo art conventions.
+For many of these artists, capturing visual beauty is no longer a guiding priority, since their images derive their power chiefly from the psychological impact of their subjects and from the intellectual novelty of the ideas they express.

-The shift in aesthetic compass becomes discernible, perhaps, when one takes in the distinctly unlike experiences of, first, savoring the idealized Sierra landscapes conceived, with epicurean delight, by Ansel Adams at mid-century, and, then, moving on to bear witness to the rigorously plain - even abstemious - Western landscapes that Robert Adams has documented, to nearly equal acclaim, in more recent decades.
-In some conceptualist circles, to pursue pleasurable beauty for its own sake in art now amounts to much the same thing as romanticizing subject matter for sentimental purposes as a formula for middle-brow appeal.
-In other words, the pursuit is dismissed as archaic and artistically down-market, if not the gateway to kitsch.
+In some conceptualist circles, to pursue the creation of pleasurable beauty for its own sake in art amounts to much the same thing as romanticizing subject matter for sentimental stimulation, as a formula for middle-brow appeal.
+In other words, the pursuit may be dismissed as archaic and artistically down-market, if not the gateway to kitsch.